gethomepage/homepage/docs/widgets/services/suwayomi.md

 Learn more about [Suwayomi](https://github.com/Suwayomi/Suwayomi-Server).

-all supported fields shown in example yaml, though a max of 4 will show at one time. username and password are available if you have basic auth setup for Suwayomi.
+all supported fields shown in example yaml, though a max of 4 will show at one time.
+The default fields are download, nondownload, read and unread. username and password are available if you have basic auth setup for Suwayomi.

 ```yaml